ory/docs/docs/keto/sdk/api.md

 }
 ```

-_IsInstanceAliveInternalServerError handles this case with default header
+_IsInstanceAliveInternalServerError IsInstanceAliveInternalServerError handles
-values._
+this case with default header values._

 #### Properties